d11wtq/rdo-postgres/README.md

 ```

 ## Contributing

+Contributions to support older versions of PostgreSQL (< 7.4) welcomed,
+though if the changes required break the native support for newer versions
+pull requests will not be accepted.
+It is possible to write a separate
+driver for older versions of PostgreSQL and register it under the driver
+name 'postgresql' instead of this one if that is preferable.
+Alternatively,
+use an explicit name that indicates legacy compatibility, such as
+'postgres73'.

 If you find any bugs, please send a pull request if you think you can
 fix it, or file in an issue in the issue tracker.